 Virtual Power Purchase Agreements (VPPAs): How they work, Pros and Cons & PPA Types

 Are you looking for an effective corporate climate action path?
 VPPAs are an excellent way to achieve that, but they do come with their own set of challenges.
 There’s no need to worry though.
-Our energy experts are here to help you navigate the ever-changing renewable energy industry.
+Our energy experts are here to help you navigate the ever-changing renewable energy industry and guide you on how to get a VPPA.

 A common obstacle for VPPA buyers is going through the agreement, as they can be difficult to understand, even for experienced corporate sustainability managers.
 That’s why it’s important to include different parties in the process to highlight opportunities and risks in the contract.